DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/Carvey/Part2/README.md

 ![12_finished_trimmed](https://github.com/user-attachments/assets/24180e64-8b75-40b7-8a70-d89863115b3e)

-Hope you found this guide helpful and *Happy Carving!*
+We hope you found this guide helpful and *Happy Carving!*